MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Get-MgBetaRoleManagementDirectoryRoleAssignmentScheduleInstanceAppScope.md

 Read-only property with details of the app-specific scope when the assignment or role eligibility is scoped to an app.
 Nullable.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgRoleManagementDirectoryRoleAssignmentScheduleInstanceAppScope](/powershell/module/Microsoft.Graph.Identity.Governance/Get-MgRoleManagementDirectoryRoleAssignmentScheduleInstanceAppScope?view=graph-powershell-1.0)

 ## SYNTAX

 ### Get (Default)